 Zero Pressure Accumulation Conveyors

-Zero pressure accumulation conveyors allow for light contact between products when the system signals that queue to accumulate.
+Zero pressure accumulation conveyors allow for light contact between products when the system signals the queue to accumulate.
 Once these products come into contact, the system stops the moving pressure so that products are gently touching but at rest.
-This type of conveyor is typically made up of photo-electric sensors and on-board zone logic to control this movement.
+These conveyors are typically made up of photo-electric sensors and on-board zone logic to control this movement.

 Zero Contact Accumulation Conveyors